mikenakis/Public/testana/README.md

 The commit history becomes bloated with commits that were done in vain and that should never be checked out because they contain bugs that are fixed in later commits.

 Worst of all, untested commits that contain bugs are regularly being made to the repository.
-These bugs then stay there, while the continuous build takes its time doing its thing, eventually the tests run and they fail, the developers take notice, troubleshoot the test failure, come up with a theory as to what went wrong, come up with a fix, and commit the fix.
+These bugs then stay there, while the continuous build takes its time doing its thing, eventually the tests run, and they fail, the developers take notice, troubleshoot the test failure, come up with a theory as to what went wrong, come up with a fix, and commit the fix.
 This whole process takes quite a long time, during which other unsuspecting developers inevitably pull from the repository, thus receiving the bugs.
 Kind of like Continuous Infection.

 Testana solves all of the above problems by figuring out which tests need to run based on what has changed, and only running those tests.
 This cuts down the time it takes to run tests to a tiny fraction of what it is when blindly running all tests, which means that running the tests now becomes piece of cake and can usually be done real quick before committing, as it should.